plocher/EagleTools/README.md

    run panelize
    DISPLAY -25 -27

+3. Save the EagleCad Design (File / Save)
-3. Invoke the (new) make-panel ULP script from the singleton's BRD editor.
+4. Invoke the (new) make-panel ULP script from the singleton's BRD editor.
 Its popup asks for the number of copies it should create, in a 2-dimensional array.
 This ULP creates a SCRipt file that will be used in the next steps to create a panelized design.
 This SCRipt defaults to the same name as the singleton design, byt with a ".scr" extention.

    run make-board

-4. Create a new directory for the panelized design using the Eagle Control Panel

-   Detector/1.0-Array/

-5. Create a new empty BRD instance in this new panel folder using the Eagle Control panel - and open it in EagleCad's board editor
+5. Start a new empty board design:

-   Detector/1.0-panel/Detector.brd
+  * File->New (click "yes" to the warning message...)

 6. Run the SCRipt we created earlier to create a panelized version of the singleton board

-   SCRIPT Detector_panel
+   SCRIPT Detector_array

-7. Save this design in the newly created Detector/1.0-Array/ directory
+7. Save this design as Detector_array.brd in the Detector/1.0/ directory.

 The layer 20 DIMension lines in the original design are now on the new Hidden layer 101, and there are Milling layer 46 v-score lines and instructions for the board fab that will be used to split the panel into its subcomponent pieces.
 You will want to add a new layer20 DIMension box around the outside of the panel, and delete any unnecessary layer 46 Milling V-Scores.